-Upon retiring, faculty and professional staff continue to enjoy the following benefits and privileges:
+Upon retiring, all retirees, including faculty, professionals and classified staff continue to enjoy the following benefits and privileges:

 - 1. Priority for teaching on a part-time basis for emeriti faculty depending on departmental needs and academic preparation; - 2.
 Participation in emeriti social functions hosted by the president; - 3.
-Participation in Commencement, Honors Convocation, Scholars' Day, the College's Opening Meeting, and other special events; - 4.
-Continued use of the SUNY ID card; - 5.
+Participation in Commencement, Honors Convocation, Transformations, the College's Opening Meeting, and other special events;

+- 4. Continued use of the SUNY ID card; - 5.
 Access to all facilities that are free to full-time employees; - 6.
-Access to the library; - 7.
+Access to campus email, myRedDragon and the library; - 7.
 Membership in fee-based facilities (e.g., fitness centers), for the same amount paid by full-time employees; - 8.
 Purchase of a campus parking permit for the same fee paid by full-time employees; - 9.
 Participation in special travel programs available to the College; - 10.
 Campus work space for emeriti faculty in an office, laboratory, or the library, as available; - 11.
 Eligibility to apply for research grants; - 12.
 Participation in computer and technology workshops as well as other faculty development workshops, on a space-available basis; and, - 13.
 Eligibility to audit courses at the College.